MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 >[!IMPORTANT]
 >Viva Engage view-only mode is currently available only for private preview customers.
 The features described here are subject to change.

-Microsoft 365 Global admins and Engage admin can use view-only mode to prevent a user from contributing content on the network.
+Microsoft 365 Global admins and Engage admin can use view-only mode to prevent a Viva Engage user from contributing content.

 ## User experience in view-only mode